 - 5-year survival of melanoma-in-situ, if caught early, is better than 95%.

-- Every first-degree relative of someone with history of melanoma must get a head-to-toes skin check once a year as the risk of melanoma is significantly higher than the general population.
+- Every first-degree relative of someone with a history of melanoma must get a head-to-toe skin check once a year as the risk of melanoma is significantly higher than the general population.

 If you have recently been diagnosed with skin cancer or believe yourself to have skin cancer, please schedule a consultation with Dr. William Ting of California Dermatology Care.
 He can assess your concerns and help determine which surgical procedure will best suit your condition.
 Or, if you have a cosmetic concern, California Dermatology Care may have the treatment you need.
 Residents of the Bay Area are encouraged to contact us at 925-328-0255 or visit our contact page to learn more about the various treatments and procedures available.

 Patient education matters to us.
 The information on this page has been reviewed by the board-certified dermatologists of California Dermatology Care.
 If you have any questions about our procedures or treatments, please get in touch with us today.